bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 # Questions

 1. What is the DOM?

+Ans1: Document Oject Model is an API(Application Programming Interface)
 2. What is an event?
 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?